soldados-de-vini/SIAT-ITESM/server/api-docs/module-groups/DELETE_groupEvent.md

     DELETE module-groups/:groupId/event/:eventId

-Deletes the event given the ID and the GroupID.
-If there are no events left on the group, the professor and classroom is automatically deleted.
+Deletes all the events of the given groupID, the professor and classroom is automatically deleted.

 ## Parameters